-Staff members are responsible for reporting all vacation taken in an accurate and timely manner using the staff time sheet.
-Supervisors and budget heads are responsible for ensuring the accuracy of all vacation and time reporting.
+Staff are responsible for reporting all vacation taken in an accurate and timely manner using the staff time sheet or leave report.
+Supervisors and budget heads are responsible for ensuring the accuracy of all vacation and time reported.

 The Payroll Office maintains records of vacation accrued and used.
-Vacation accrual balances are reported to eligible employees on their payroll deposit advices.
+Vacation balances are reported to eligible employees on their employee dashboard.